jhgille2/bit_cpt_2023/README.md

 Once the `AlignedToTranscriptome`, `salmon_align_quant`, `transcriptome`, `fastqc`, `starindices`, and `starOutputfiles` folders have been added, the pipeline can be run with:
 <br>
 `bsub < job.sh` Again from the `Portfolio` directory.

+## Output
+One quant.qf file is made for each sample.
+These can be imported into galaxy/R for downstream analysis.